undaldotorg/undal/doc/policy/packages.md

      heavily connected, i.e. some transaction in the package is the ancestor or descendant of all the other transactions.

-* [CPFP Carve Out](./mempool-limits.md#CPFP-Carve-Out) is disabled in packaged contexts. (#21800)

-   - *Rationale*: This carve out cannot be accurately applied when there are multiple transactions' ancestors and descendants being considered at the same time.

 The following rules are only enforced for packages to be submitted to the mempool (not enforced for test accepts):

 * Packages must be child-with-unconfirmed-parents packages.
 This also means packages must contain at least 2 transactions. (#22674)